Joyce De Guatemala Scholarship Fund

 3. –Ten images created within the past three years in digital format (No larger than 1920px long side, 72dpi, jpg) by email to firstname.lastname@example.org.
 You may also mail hard copy using a CD of your images to Brandywine Workshop.
 Be sure to provide with each image or on a separate sheet of paper- title, dimensions, medium and date.

-Current Application Period: April 1, to May 31, 2017.
-Submit all three items by May 31, 2017, at 5:00 PM.
+Current Application Period: Submit all three items by March 31, 2018, at 5:00 PM.
 This is not a postmarked deadline, incomplete applications and those submitted after the deadline will not be accepted.

 Notification of Acceptance: by email.